Sally Lindsay: Theatre

 After leaving Coronation Street in 2006, Lindsay concentrated on theatre work.
 In 2006, she played Marilyn Monroe in the musical Ella, meet Marilyn by Bonnie Greer opposite Rain Pryor at the Pleasance Ace Dome in Edinburgh and appeared in The Ho-Ho Club at the King's Head Theatre, Islington, London.
 In summer 2007, Lindsay played Beatrice in an open-air run of Much Ado About Nothing at Stafford Castle.

 Lindsay played Helen in Shelagh Delaney's acclaimed drama A Taste of Honey in November and December 2008 at the Royal Exchange Theatre in Manchester.

 Lindsay returned to the Royal Exchange in July 2009, playing Linda in the world premiere of Niel Bartlet's 'Everybody Loves a Winner' for the Manchester International Festival.
 She then toured with Eve Ensler's The Vagina Monologues, which ended in November 2009.

 Lindsay appeared in pantomime in Sleeping Beauty at the Grove Theatre, Dunstable, in December 2017, as the wicked fairy Carabosse, alongside John Partridge (EastEnders) and Rebecca Keatley (CBeebies).
 In 2018/19 she appeared in Canterbury in the pantomime Cinderella.

 Personal life

+Lindsay has one brother and she described their parents, Barbara and Tony, "as having quite a fiery marriage".
+Although their personal finances were tight, her grandparents took her to Italy on five occasions, using subsidised train journeys.
+She also travelled on an organised school trip to Russia during the USSR era.

-In 2013 Lindsay married the former drummer of The Style Council and Paul Weller Band, Steve White.
+In 2013 Lindsay married Steve White, the former drummer of The Style Council and the Paul Weller Band.
 They have twin sons.

 She is a fan of English football side Manchester City FC.
-Lindsay also appeared in an episode of Through the Keyhole in December 2018, where it was revealed that she lived in Heaton Mersey.
+Lindsay also appeared in an episode of Through the Keyhole in December 2018, where it was revealed that she lived in Heaton Mersey; the family currently live in London.
+In 2025, she was interviewed by James O'Brien for his Podcast Full Disclosure.

+She was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for services to drama.